gautamkhanapuri/memory_macines_sentiment_aura/README.md

 - Microphone permission errors with user-friendly messages
 - WebSocket reconnection logic for transcription failures
+- Graceful handling of Backend failures such as not reachable, timeout or error response.
 - Backend timeout handling for slow API responses
 - Graceful degradation if sentiment analysis fails
+- Health check of all APIs at the time of recording with appropriate notification to the user.

 ## Observations